Quantum Approaches to Consciousness

 2. Philosophical Background Assumptions

 Variants of the dichotomy between mind and matter range from their fundamental distinction at a primordial level of description to the emergence of mind (consciousness) from the brain as an extremely sophisticated and highly developed material system.
-Informative overviews can be found in Popper and Eccles (1977), Chalmers (1996), and Pauen (2001).
+Early overviews can be found in Popper and Eccles (1977), Chalmers (1996), and Pauen (2001).

 One important aspect of all discussions about the relation between mind and matter is the distinction between descriptive and explanatory approaches.
 For instance, correlation is a descriptive term with empirical relevance, while causation is an explanatory term associated with theoretical attempts to understand correlations.
 Causation implies correlations between cause and effect, but this does not always apply the other way around: correlations between two systems can result from a common cause in their history rather than from a direct causal interaction.
+Moreover, correlations can be synchronic rather than diachronic, so the temporal distance that is presupposed by cause-effect relations is lacking altogether.

 In many discussions of material [ma] brain states and mental [me] states of consciousness, the relations between them are conceived in a direct way (A):